2012 NBA playoffs

 The 2012 NBA playoffs was the postseason tournament of the National Basketball Association's 2011–12 season.
 The tournament concluded with the Eastern Conference champion Miami Heat defeating the Western Conference champion Oklahoma City Thunder, 4 games to 1 in the NBA Finals.
 LeBron James was named NBA Finals MVP.

+The Dallas Mavericks were the defending champions, but lost in the first round to the Thunder in a four-game sweep.

 Overview

-Western conference
+Western Conference

 The Los Angeles Clippers made the playoffs for the first time since 2006, while the Utah Jazz returned after a one-year hiatus.
 It was also Utah's first postseason appearance without Jerry Sloan as head coach since 1988.
 Ironically, both teams would be swept by the San Antonio Spurs.

 The San Antonio Spurs entered their fifteenth consecutive postseason, continuing the longest active playoff streak at the time.

 The defending champion Dallas Mavericks entered their twelfth consecutive postseason, the second longest active playoff streak in the Western Conference.

 The Memphis Grizzlies earned home–court advantage for the first time in franchise history.

-Eastern conference
+Eastern Conference

 All eight teams were the same from 2011.
 They also all had records over .500, the first time since 2005.